 His horn play embraced that Mexican style, and with the initial success of The Lonely Bull, Herb Alpert hit it ‘Top 40’ big with a series of unexpected instrumental tunes few others could copy.
 Back then, AM radio was dominated by The Beatles (naturally), an ever-changing host of pop groups, and even legends of the previous decade like Elvis and Frank Sinatra.
 And Herb and the TJB were right there in air-play.

-And not one member of this group was Hispanic.
-The session musicians hired as ‘the band’ have been famously described as, “Four lasagnas, two bagels, and an American cheese” by Herb himself1.
+And not one member of this group was Latino.
+The session musicians hired as “the band” have been famously described as, “Four lasagnas, two bagels, and an American cheese” by Herb himself1.
 In other words, very American.
 So, in 1965 you could hardly be surprised this group took on the singular featured song from a 1964 movie in their Going Places album.
-It was the byproduct of our melting pot culture, too.
+As well, it was the byproduct of our melting pot culture.